Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 At first, Camino Mother was not very appealing to us, since we thought she was rather loud and bossy.
 In fact, we made a note to ourselves to avoid her!
 However, as good families do, she soon was to be absorbed within our group, a vital part of its cohesiveness and its uniqueness.

-Luckily for us, despite the misty start of the day, it never did rain, allowing our day one on the Camino Primitivo to be very enjoyable.
+Our first day was very enjoyable.
 The whole day was euphoric for me, as it was my first day back on the road again!
 The Camino Road, that is.
 And I was lovin' it!

 Salutation